IBUNHABIBU/Re-former/README.md

 README
-This is the Ruby on Rails projet for creating Forms .
+This is the Ruby on Rails projet for creating Forms the old fashioned way

 Getting started
 To get started with the app, clone the repo and then install the needed gems: